ctkcoding/rss-feed-generator/README.md

 - containerize it

-- how do I serve up the mp3s from here? does container handle?
+- how do I serve mp3s/photos? does container handle?

 ## future improvements
 - config for required metadata